tektechnologies/Instructor-Prep/301/week_2/class-07/README.md

 ## What changed from the previous class?

-- We will be refactoring our data fetchers from simply `require()` on a static .json file into pulling data from a live API with superagent, and having to wade through a promise to do so.
+- We will be refactoring our data fetchers from simply `require()` on a static. json file into pulling data from a live API with superagent, and having to wade through a promise to do so.
 - We will truly be feeding the city explorer front end live data
     - This is an ongoing requirement for the week
 - Not a lot of code movement (really a single change to the fetching functions), but a lot of cognitive changes for the students today as they wrestle with Promises both syntactically and conceptually

 ## What might students struggle with today?